Ann W. Astell

 Hagiography as Biblical Commentary; the Song of Songs and the Liturgy

 Ann W. Astell is Professor of Theology at the University of Notre Dame.
-She is the author of six books, most recently Eating Beauty: The Eucharist and the Spiritual Arts of the Middle Ages (2006).
-She has edited seven collections of essays.
-Past President of the Society for the Study of Christian Spirituality and also of the Colloquium on Violence and Religion, she has published recently in Cistercian Studies Quarterly, Spiritus, Theological Studies, and Religion and Literature.
+She is the author of six books, most recently Eating Beauty: The Eucharist and the Spiritual Arts of the Middle Ages (2006), and is now completing a monograph on hagiography and the Bible.
+She has been the recipient of an N.E.H. fellowship and a John Simon Guggenheim Memorial Fellowship.
+She has edited eight collections of essays, most recently Saving Fear in Christian Spirituality (2020).
+Past President of the Society for the Study of Christian Spirituality and also of the Colloquium on Violence and Religion, she has published recently in Cistercian Studies Quarterly, Spiritus, Theological Studies, Marian Studies, and Religion and Literature.